 It is also possible to initiate calibrations externally.
 This method may be beneficial if the calibration is to be tied in with a process event or as directed by a PLC.
-Calibration can be initiated using the digital inputs on the rear of the unit, regardless of the timed interval calibration setup.
+Connecting Terminals 2351 and the adjacent GND terminal will initiate an automatic Zero calibration.
+Connecting Terminals 2331 and the adjacent GND terminal will initiate an automatic Span calibration.
+Calibration can be initiated using the digital inputs regardless of the timed interval calibration setup.
 There are no setups required for the digital inputs since they are not user-configurable.